iamqiz/bash-wsl2-host/README.md

   fi
 }
 ```
+3. add change_wsl_ssh_ip to .bashrc

-finaly add your host name to windows hosts, ip can be arbitrary,it will be replace with real value;
+4. finaly add your host name to windows hosts, ip can be arbitrary,it will be replaced with real value;
 look like this :
 ```text
 .....